FFP2 mask - what is it and why do I need one?

 As a result, it's now possible for almost anyone to get their hands on a disposable particulate respirator mask if they need one.
 Many businesses will want to start investing in supplies of these for their staff, particularly for those in close-contact services such as hair and beauty.
 At UK POS we supply them in packs of 5 or 50.

-The HSE approve the use of an FFP2 respirator mask
+The HSE approve the use of particulate respirator masks

 The UK Health & Safety Executive typically recommend FFP3 masks for high-risk AGPs in medical settings, but agree that 'when FFP3 respirators are not available, then FFP2 respirators may be used' .
 The NHS advise that these respirators have a typical lifespan of 3-8 hours of continual use in healthcare settings, depending on environmental factors .
 With this level of medical recommendation, it's easy to see why an FFP2 mask would be a safer and more effective choice of face covering for businesses and the public, too.